beccahughes/media-feeds/explainer.md

 4. `datePublished` - the timestamp the content was published

-5. `duration` - the duration of the content
+5. `duration` - the duration of the content (only required for VideoObject and Movie)

 6. `isFamilyFriendly` - if the content is family friendly